 There are normally no problems with girls missing buses at the end of the day but occasionally it does happen.
 If a bus has been missed, the school will telephone parents.
-Girls then sign in at Reception and go to the Library where they wait for collection.
+Girls will be taken to the Junior School late room where they will wait for collection.